thaibault/reachable-watcher/readme.md

 Configuration
 -------------

-Simply edi t the constants region of the provided shell script.
+Simply edit the constants region of the provided shell script.

 Installation (under systemd)
 ----------------------------